Combatd/Hybrid_Cloud_Foundations/README.md

 * A low cloud readiness score means that technology and workforce skills are more traditional.
 This means the current environment is used exclusively to run legacy, shrink-wrapped applications.

 * High cloud readiness means that the technologies and workforce skills that support IT are aligned with what is required to successfully use the full capabilities of the public, private and hybrid cloud.
 A good example of this scenario is if catalog-based self-service is available to users.

+### Cloud Smart, Not Cloud First
+Cloud Smart is about rationalizing applications, infrastructure, skills, and people across hybrid clouds and ensuring everything is where it fits best.

+You can leverage the essential characteristics of the cloud over various deployment models by looking at the cloud as an experience and a mindset.
+Since everything is on demand, it doesn’t take ten hours or six months to get a cloud result.
+Rapid elasticity with service measurements allows these organizations to understand how well they’re managing their on-prem and off-prem resources.